 An iconographic piece of mid-century furniture, this chair has a history of sexualization, particularly around fantasy for the male buyer.
 Designed in the mid-century for the white male corporate office, it's image appeared regularly in the pages of Playboy magazine, another mid-century white male space.
 The Womb Chair also showed up in a Norman Rockwell painted cover for the Saturday Evening Post, again presented as a space of white male retreat within a white family home (an early mini "man cave").

-This project, Womb Chair Speaks reclaims the chair from these spaces of masculine repose by placing it in spaces of collective-making and discussion.
+This project, Womb Chair Speaks, reclaims this chair from these spaces of white masculinity by placing it in spaces of collective-making and discussion.
 We sponsor temporary pop-up sewing circles where folks share sewing skills and stories, slowly restitching into the chair and cultivating new fuller narratives about the womb.
-While the chair is re-upholstered with hand-made felt ruffles, roses, and Suffolk puffs, re-acquiring aesthetic markers of women’s labor and donning the feminine frills purposefully shed by modern designers like Saarinen.
+While the chair is re-upholstered with hand-made felt ruffles, roses, and Suffolk puffs, the chair also re-acquires the aesthetic markers of women’s labor, feminine frills purposefully shed by modern designers like Saarinen.
 The chair ultimately will gain a cacophony of conversation and new knowledge centering women's experience.
 The new womb chair slowly accumulates layers of memory, narrative complexity and resilience.
 In this form, the Womb Chair speaks multitudes, through the chatter of collective discussion, shared learning, and collaborative work.